-If your Mix and Match product consists of items that are meant to be assembled or packaged together, then leave the Per-Item Shipping box unchecked and define the physical properties (dimensions, weight) and/or shipping class of the Mix and Match “container”, as you would with any other product.
+- Packed together – All selected items are assembled or packaged together and shipped as a single unit.
+You can then define the physical properties (dimensions, weight) and/or shipping class of the Mix and Match “container”, as you would with any other product.

-If, however, the items contained in your Mix and Match assortment are shipped individually in their original packaging, the shipping properties of all packaged items must be retained.
-In this case, the Per-Item Shipping checkbox should be checked.
+- Packed separately – All selected items are shipped individually in their original packaging and the shipping properties of all packaged items must be retained.

 Inventory Management ↑ Back to top